-Indicates Committee Chair
+\Indicates Committee Chair

-Indicates Committee Vice-Chair
+\\Indicates Committee Vice-Chair

-APPENDIX B COMMENTS RECEIVED ON THE 2016 PUBLIC PARTICIPATION PLAN UPDATE FOR THE SHEBOYGAN MPO
+APPENDIX B COMMENTS RECEIVED ON THE 2020 PUBLIC PARTICIPATION PLAN UPDATE FOR THE SHEBOYGAN MPO

-Comments Received on the 2016 Public Participation Plan Update for the Sheboygan MPO
+Comments Received on the 2020 Public Participation Plan Update for the Sheboygan MPO

-A 30 day "consultation period" regarding a preliminary draft of the 2016 Public Participation Plan Update for the Sheboygan MPO was held from late June through early August of 2016.
-A memorandum including a link to the preliminary draft of this plan and contact information was sent to over 180 persons and organizations on the Sheboygan MPO public participation mailing list around June 30, 2016, with a request that any comments be received by August 5, 2016; no comments were received.
-In addition, MPO staff offered to meet with interested parties regarding the preliminary draft of this plan, but no requests to meet were received.
+A 30 day "consultation period" regarding a preliminary draft of the 2020 Public Participation Plan Update for the Sheboygan MPO was held from mid-March through mid-April of 2020.
+A memorandum including a link to the preliminary draft of this plan and contact information was sent to over 180 persons and organizations on the Sheboygan MPO public participation mailing list around March 11, 2020, with a request that any comments be received by April 17, 2020; no comments were received.
+In addition, MPO staff offered to meet with interested parties regarding the preliminary draft of this plan; no requests to meet were received.

-A 45 day public comment period regarding the revised draft of the 2016 Public Participation Plan Update for the Sheboygan MPO was held from October 7, 2016, through November 23, 2016.
-Copies of the revised draft plan were sent to the five public review locations in the Sheboygan area in early October.
-Notice of the public comment period appeared in the October 7, 2016, edition of the Sheboygan Press.
+A 45 day public comment period regarding the revised draft of the 2020 Public Participation Plan Update for the Sheboygan MPO was held from early July through mid-August of 2020.
+Copies of the revised draft plan were sent to the five public review locations in the Sheboygan area on July \\\\, 2020.
+Notice of the public comment period appeared in the July \\\\, 2020, edition of the Sheboygan Press.
 The public comment period was also publicized on the Bay-Lake Regional Planning Commission's Facebook page and Twitter account.
 In addition, the revised draft plan was posted on the Sheboygan MPO webpage of the Bay-Lake Regional Planning Commission website for review and comment.
-At the close of the public comment period, no comments were received.
+At the close of the public comment period, \\\\ comments were received.

-Members of the Sheboygan MPO Technical and Policy Advisory Committees suggested changes to the old (2012) Public Participation Plan and additions to the mailing list, and released the preliminary 2016 Public Participation Plan Update for the Sheboygan MPO for a 30 day "consultation period" at their May 26, 2016, joint meeting.
-Members of the MPO advisory committees reviewed changes made to the preliminary draft 2016 Public Participation Plan Update as well as additions to the mailing list at their June 23, 2016, joint meeting.
-Members of the MPO advisory committees received a status report on the public comment period for the draft plan at their October 27, 2016, joint meeting.
-Finally, members of the MPO advisory committees reviewed minor changes that needed to be made to finalize the 2016 Public Participation Plan Update and recommended approval of the document to the Bay-Lake Regional Planning Commission at their December 8, 2016, joint meeting.
+Members of the Sheboygan MPO Technical and Policy Advisory Committees reviewed suggested staff changes to the old (2016) Public Participation Plan and additions to the mailing list, and released the preliminary 2020 Public Participation Plan Update for the Sheboygan MPO for a 30 day "consultation period" at their February 27, 2020, joint meeting.
+Members of the MPO advisory committees reviewed changes made to the preliminary draft 2020 Public Participation Plan Update as well as changes to the mailing list at their April 23, 2020, joint meeting.
+Members of the MPO advisory committees released the draft plan for a 45 day public comment period at their May 28, 2020, joint meeting.
+Members of the MPO advisory committees received a status report on the public comment period for the draft plan at their July 30, 2020, special joint meeting.
+Finally, members of the MPO advisory committees reviewed minor changes that needed to be made to finalize the 2020 Public Participation Plan Update and recommended approval of the document to the Bay-Lake Regional Planning Commission at their September 3, 2020, joint meeting.

-In the past, WisDOT and FHWA staff provided detailed written comments on previous Public Participation Plans; this was not the case with the 2016 Public Participation Plan Update for the Sheboygan MPO.
+(Discuss WisDOT and FHWA written comments on the 2020 Public Participation Plan Update for the Sheboygan MPO).

-BAY-LAKE REGIONAL PLANNING COMMISSION www.baylakerpc.org
+BAY-LAKE REGIONAL PLANNING COMMISSION